ibm-cloud-docs/vmwaresolutions/archiref/kmip/implementation.md

 To enable vSphere encryption or vSAN encryption by using KMIP for VMware, you need to complete the following tasks:

 1. [Enable service endpoints in your account](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).
 2. Create a key manager instance, by using either [IBM Key Protect](/docs/key-protect?topic=key-protect-getting-started-tutorial) or [{{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-get-started#get-started).
-If you are using Hyper Protect Crypto Services, be sure to [initialize your crypto instance](/docs/hs-crypto?topic=hs-crypto-initialize-hsm#initialize-hsm) so that Hyper Protect Crypto Services can provide key-related functions.
+If you are using Hyper Protect Crypto Services (HPCS), be sure to [initialize your crypto instance](/docs/hs-crypto?topic=hs-crypto-initialize-hsm#initialize-hsm) so that Hyper Protect Crypto Services can provide key-related functions.
 3. Create a customer root key (CRK) within your key manager instance.
-4. Create an Identity and Access Management (IAM) [API key for a service ID](/docs/account?topic=account-serviceidapikeys#create_service_key) for use with KMIP for VMware.
-Grant this service ID Platform Viewer access and Service Write access to your Key Manager instance.
+4. If you are using Key Protect, create an Identity and Access Management (IAM) [API key for a service ID](/docs/account?topic=account-serviceidapikeys#create_service_key) for use with KMIP for VMware.
+Grant this service ID both Platform **Viewer** access and Service **Write** access to your Key Protect instance.
 5. [Create a KMIP for VMware instance](/docs/vmwaresolutions?topic=vmwaresolutions-kmip_standalone_ordering) from the {{site.data.keyword.vmwaresolutions_short}} console.
+6. If you are using HPCS, create an IAM service authorization for your KMIP for VMware instance to your HPCS instance.
+Grant your KMIP for VMware instance both Platform **Viewer** access and Service **VMware KMIP Manager** access to your HPCS instance.
+7. Configure your KMIP for VMware instance to connect to your Key Protect or HPCS instance and select which CRK to use with KMIP.
-6. Within VMware vCenter, create a key management server (KMS) cluster with two servers, one for each KMIP for VMware endpoint in your chosen region.
+8. Within VMware vCenter, create a key provider cluster.
+   1. If you are using Key Protect, configure this cluster with two servers, one for each KMIP for VMware endpoint in your chosen region.
+   2. If you are using HPCS, configure this cluster to connect to the hostname and port uniquely assigned to your KMIP for VMware instance.
-7. Select one of VMware&rsquo;s methods to generate or install a KMS client certificate in vCenter.
+9. Select one of VMware&rsquo;s methods to generate or install a KMS client certificate in vCenter.
-8. Export the public version of the certificate and configure it as an allowed client certificate in your KMIP for VMware instance.
+10. Export the public version of the certificate and configure it as an allowed client certificate in your KMIP for VMware instance.

 ## Enabling encryption
 {: #kmip-implementation-enable-encrypt}